matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## Lean Thinking for Modern Software Teams

-The eight wastes aren’t just a process checklist — they’re a mindset.
+The eight wastes aren't just a process checklist — they're a mindset.
 They challenge us to constantly ask: _"Is this adding value, or just keeping us busy?"_

-By spotting and eliminating these wastes, you’ll deliver faster, build smarter, and free up creative energy to focus on what truly matters: solving real problems.
+By spotting and eliminating these wastes, you'll deliver faster, build smarter, and free up creative energy to focus on what truly matters: solving real problems.

-The _Accelerate_ and DORA studies have shown that Lean’s principles of flow, feedback, and empowerment remain the strongest predictors of high-performing software teams today.
+The _Accelerate_ and DORA studies have shown that Lean's principles of flow, feedback, and empowerment remain the strongest predictors of high-performing teams today.

-**Lean isn’t about doing more with less — it’s about doing only what matters.**
+**Lean isn't about doing more with less — it's about doing only what matters.**

 ---